gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 Create a new notebook by clicking on the **Python 3.12.8 (ipykernel)** icon.

-To connect to Spark, execute one of the following 2 block in the 1st cell.
+To connect to Spark, execute one of the following 2 blocks in the 1st cell.

-We can either do that via Spark Connect (modern way since Spark 3.5) or creating a Spark Session in the more traditional way.
-Spark Connect is available, so that is the preferred option
+We can either do that via Spark Connect (available since Spark 3.4) or by creating a Spark Session in the more traditional way.
+Spark Connect is available, so that is the preferred option for most cells.

+> **Note:** The sections on permanent tables (`CREATE DATABASE`, `CREATE TABLE`) require a Hive metastore connection.
+In our setup this is the case, the Spark Connect server is configured with a Hive metastore.
+When using the **traditional Spark Session** option instead, you have all of that under control, but need to provide more configurations.

 Add one of the following code blocks into the first cell